 Working together, we can bring more awareness to severe asthma,

-illuminate the latest science and empower people to take action
+illuminate the latest science and

 to strive for better asthma control.